contiv/ofnet/README.md

 Ofnet Controller supports multiple Software Defined Networking paradigms.
 They are

   1. **vrouter**
-    - In this mode IP packates are forwarded to their destination directly using a Vxlan overlay network.
-Ofnet controller keeps track of all IP addresses in the network and programs OVS to lookup IP destination address and forward it directly.
+    - In this mode entire network operates like a giant router.
+IP packates are forwarded based on their IP dest address using a Vxlan overlay.
+Ofnet controller keeps track of all IP addresses in the network and programs OVS to lookup IP destination address and forward it using the overlay.
 It Proxies all ARP requests so that there is no need for broadcast in the network.
   2. **vxlan bridge**
     - Still in development
   3. **vlan bridge**